 - FLAC files are something of a hybrid.
 Like MP3 files, they use compression.
 However, a different technique is used to prevent any loss of quality.
 This does result in the export process taking a long time, but it means you can transfer the file much more easily afterwards.
 The other problem with FLAC files is that they are relatively underused, and not all audio players are encoded to be able to play these files.

 In summary, this is what we covered:

 - Choose the Room that Is Best for You.
 Spare rooms, garages, or a mobile studio—they all have certain drawbacks and advantages.

-- Collect the Equipment.
-For a very basic home recording studio, the nine items listed above are all you need to get started.
+- Get the Equipment.
+For a very basic home recording studio, the items listed above are all you need to get started.

 - Prepare the Room.
 Once you have chosen the room, you will need to make the proper acoustical treatments to improve the audio quality, and soundproof the room to keep outside noises out; and inside noises in.

 - Learn to make a song.
 Follow the steps and learn how to make music.
 When you do, share a link to it in the comments.
 I'd love to hear it.

 One final note: The best way to bring all this to life is to experiment and take action.
 There’s only so much you can learn from reading an article like this.
 At some point you’re going to need to experiment and see what works for you.